 - You redefine your company goals and objectives at least once a year, so why should your territory plan be an exception?

 It should be able to keep up with the changes and demand of the marketplace.
-Download the Territory Alignment Tool to map and track your various sales territories, and evaluate your territory’s criteria and financial goals.
+SBI’s Territory Alignment Tool can help map and track your various sales territories, and evaluate your territory’s criteria and financial goals.

 An optimized sales territory can result in more than just revenue growth; it can contribute to improved customer coverage as well as improved retention of your top sales talent.
 This article outlines some of the most common errors made when redesigning territories.